 - During the panel review meeting, panelists will score each application on a point scale from 1 to 100 based on the Funding Criteria.
-Refer to the Funding Criteria and Scoring Framework details (pages 11-12). - The panelists' scores will be averaged for each application to determine the panel score. - Any applicant receiving an averaged final panel score of 75.00 or higher will be recommended for a Project Support grant at either full or partial funding.
+Refer to the Funding Criteria and Scoring Framework details (pages 10-11). - The panelists' scores, with the high and low scores removed, will be averaged for each application to determine the panel score. - Any applicant receiving an averaged final panel score of 75.00 or higher will be recommended for a Project Support grant at full funding (100% of request amount) or partial funding (at least 75% of request amount).
 Any applicant receiving a final panel score lower than 75.00 will not be recommended for a Project Support grant.
 Scores are not rounded. - CAC staff will notify all applicants of their final panel score and whether or not they will be recommended for funding via email within two weeks of the panel review meeting.